DemonzGunz/Virtual-Home-Lab/README.md

 # Steps
 - Download vitualbox
-- Go to the windows page and downloaded the 64 bit versions for the windows media installer
+- Go to the windows page and download the 64 bit versions for the windows media installer

 ![image](https://github.com/user-attachments/assets/8f465146-e093-46c6-82c7-3cc155428acb)